Skip to content

 // Returns { permissionId: "0x...", account, spender, start, end, ... }

-The AGENSAI policy DSL
+The AGENSAI permission DSL

 Spend